 The current legislative framework setting the rules for public procurement consists of the three EU directives adopted in 2014 (2014/23/EU on concessions, 2014/24/EU on "classic" procurement and 2014/25/EU on "utilities" procurement).
-These rules aim at ensuring that public procurement procedures are transparent and fair but still have some shortcomings.
-In addition, several strategies that have been recently or will be published by the Commission foresee a great deal of initiatives regarding public procurement (e.g., Green Public Procurement).
-It is important that the construction sector remains attentive and active in this field.
+These rules aim at ensuring that public procurement procedures are transparent and fair but still have several shortcomings.
+The construction sector should be active to ensure that these shortcomings are addressed in a future revision of the Public Procurement Directives which should take place in the next Commission cycle.

-Despite the possibilities offered by the EU Directives, the lowest price remains too often the main criteria for awarding public contracts.
+The construction sector should also be attentive to other developments in the field of public procurement.
+Importantly, several strategies that have been recently or will be published by the Commission foresee a great deal of initiatives regarding public procurement (e.g., Green Public Procurement).
+In addition, despite the possibilities offered by the EU Directives, the lowest price remains too often the main criteria for awarding public contracts.
 There are however increasing initiatives for taking additional criteria into consideration.